thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

 update-current-dashboard-state-2:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-8-pe.png
-        title: 'Choose the "Action cell button" action source.
-Input a name for the action and choose an icon that will represent a button.
+        title: 'select the "Action cell button" action source.
+Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
-Choose an "Update current dashboard state" action type from the "Action" drop-down menu.
+Select an "Update current dashboard state" action type from the "Action" drop-down menu.
 Then, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/update-current-dashboard-state-9-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'